anveshmuppeda/aws/cloudpractitioner/examnotes/README.md

 ## Shared Responsibility on AWS
 - Shield: Automatic DDoS Protection + 24/7 support for advanced
 - WAF: Firewall to filter incoming requests based on rules
+  - AWS WAF is a web application firewall that helps protect your web applications or APIs against common web exploits that may affect availability, compromise security, or consume excessive resources.
 - KMS: Encryption keys managed by AWS
 - CloudHSM: Hardware encryption, we manage encryption keys
 - AWS Certificate Manager: provision, manage, and deploy SSL/TLS Certificates
+  - AWS Certificate Manager is a service that lets you easily provision, manage, and deploy public and private Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates for use with AWS services and your internal connected resources.
 - Artifact: Get access to compliance reports such as PCI, ISO, etc…
 - GuardDuty: Find malicious behavior with VPC, DNS & CloudTrail Logs
 - Inspector: find software vulnerabilities in EC2, ECR Images, and Lambda functions